RemoteCraftsmen/redis-rate-limiting/README.md

 ```

+### Env variables:

+-   PORT - port that server is listening on.
+-   REDIS_HOST - host for redis instance.
+Can be with `redis://` or without.
+-   REDIS_PORT - port for redis instance.
+-   REDIS_PASSWORD - password for redis.
+Running redis by docker-compose, there's no password.
+Running by https://redislabs.com/try-free/ you have to pass this variable.
+-   REDIS_ENDPOINT_URI - redis password, port and host encoded in redis uri take precedence over other environment variables.

 ## Deployment

 To make deploys work, you need to create free account in https://redislabs.com/try-free/ and get Redis' instance informations - REDIS_ENDPOINT_URI and REDIS_PASSWORD.
-You must pass them as environmental variables.
+You must pass them as environmental variables (in .env file or by server config, like `Heroku Config Variables`).

 ### Google Cloud Run